-The oath of office shall be:

-Junior College District of the State of , do solemnly swear (or affirm), that I e office of board trustee for the Angelina County Texas, and will to the best of my ability preserve and laws of the United States and of this state, so sec.
+The oath of office shall be 2: Junior College District of , do solemnly swear (or affirm), that I e duties of the office of board trustee for the Angelina County the State of Texas, and will to the best of my ability preserve constitution and laws of the United States and of this state, so t.
+Art.
+XVI, Sec.
 1(a)

-The officer's statement shall be:

-"I, , do solemnly swear (or affirm), that I have not directly or indirectly paid, offered, promised to pay, contributed, or promised to contribute any money or thing of v alue, or promised any public office or employment for the giving or withholding of a v vote at the election at which I was elected or as a reward to secure my appointment of or confirmation, whichever the case may be, so help me God."
+"I, , do solemnly swear (or affirm), that I have not directly or indirectly paid, offered ed, promised to pay, contributed, or promised to contribute any money or thing o f value, or promised any public office or employment for the giving or withholding of a vote at the election at which I was elected or as a reward to secure my appointment nt or confirmation, whichever the case may be, so help me God."
 Tex.
 Const.
 Art.
-XVI, Sec. c.
-I(b)
+XVI, A Sec.
+1(b)